Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.

 you be eclipsed

-he might explain out of a thorough account
+he may explain out of a thorough account

 Then Paul and Barnabas waxed bold, and said, It was necessary that the word of God should first have been spoken to you: but seeing ye put it from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles.